Union Depot (film): Production

+Production on Union Depot began in mid-October 1931.

 The high cost of constructing the large, elaborate train-station set for Union Depot proved in the long run to be worthwhile for Warner Bros., which had purchased First National Pictures several years prior to the production of Union Depot.
 An article on the Turner Classic Movies site notes "...the film did leave one legacy at the studio.
 The impressive train station set built for this picture would resurface in Warners' films for years to come, helping keep production costs down in the time-honored Warner Bros. fashion."

 Because Union Depot was produced prior to the rigid enforcement of the Motion Picture Production Code, the film's storyline contains many topics that would have, by the latter half of 1934, jeopardized the certificate of approval needed for a production's release in the United States.
 Some of these forbidden topics in Union Depot include the following: